Contractor

 False.
 Your accountant needs your input to do his job properly.

 A good accountant can only process what you give him.
-If invoices, contracts or supporting documents are missing, the file is incomplete.
-And you risk errors or penalties.
+If there are missing invoices, contracts, receipts...
+The file is incomplete.
+And you risk mistakes or penalties.

 What you can do:

-Signing without reading is signing blind.
-Even if you trust your accountant, you' re still legally responsible.
+To sign without reading is to sign blindly.
+Even if you trust your accountant, you are still legally responsible.

-A misdeclared VAT/GST/QST, an incomplete tax registration (see the GST/QST registration guide), a wrong figure on your balance sheet, a forgotten DAS...
-These little mistakes can be very costly in the long run (and result in an unpleasant notice of assessment ).
+An incorrect VAT/GST-QST, an incomplete tax registration (see the GST/QST registration guide), an incorrect figure on your balance sheet, an oversight of the SAR...
+These small mistakes can be very costly in the long run (and result in an unpleasant notice of assessment ).

 What you can do: